-The synchronization of The Unicode Standard, Version 7.0, with ISO/IEC 10646:2012 plus its published amendments means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels, except for the addition of U+20BD to the Unicode Standard.
+The synchronization of The Unicode Standard, Version 8.0, with ISO/IEC 10646:2014 plus its published amendment means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels, except for the 51 additional characters from Amendment 2 which were accelerated for publication in the Unicode Standard.
 All other changes to the text of 10646 that have a bearing on the text of the Unicode Standard have been taken into account in the revision of the Unicode Standard.